knola/web/content/process.md

 ## 5. Decision

 Evaluators review the refined presentations, and choose whether to support or oppose the proposal.
 Knola records both the general inclination and stated reasons.
 For instance, an evaluator might explain that they prefer *not* to construct the bridge, because it would require cutting down too many nearby trees.
-These reasons help inform future alternative proposals, so the group can eventually find a popular idea.
+These reasons help inform future alternative proposals, so the group can eventually find an acceptable idea.